-Hungary: MVM increased RES portfolio18.
-September 2020. / SEE Energy News
+Hungary: MVM increased RES portfolio, SEE Energy News

 At the moment, State-owned Hungarian Electricity Works (MVM) operates 110 solar power plants in Hungary, which generate a total of 110 GWh of electricity per year, enough to cover the needs of some 50,000 households.